Open Positions: looking for a postdoc to join my team. If you are attending SPLASH'17 and interested, let's talk.

 - our ASTGen test generation framework is used in the testing infrastructure at Oracle.

-- empirical studies (one and two) on usage of concurrent libraries has influenced the development of the official libraries in .NET and Java.
+- empirical studies (one and two) on usage of concurrent libraries have influenced the development of the official libraries in .NET and Java.

 - our resource on learning parallelism in .NET receives more than 30,000 visitors in the last 6 months.

 - many years ago I developed the world's first open-source refactoring engine for Java, and was downloaded over 17,000 times.